 - 1. Fill a medium saucepan halfway with water and bring it to a boil over medium/high heat, then reduce the heat so that the water is simmering.

-- 3. Whisk the mixture often for 10 minutes until the mixture thickens.
+- 3. Whisk the mixture for 10 minutes until the mixture thickens.
 The mixture becomes light yellow and thick.
+(This does take a lot of arm muscles!)

 - 4. Remove the bowl from the heat and let it cool to room temperature.
 Add 2 cups of mascarpone cheese and the vanilla and whisk until smooth.